MrBakieth/devconnect-next/README.md

 src/
 │
 ├── app/
+│   ├── __tests__/          # Testing files which is written by Jest
+│   ├── about_project/      # Giving informations about the project
 │   ├── users/              # UsersPage (list, add, edit users)
 │   ├── store/              # Redux store & thunks
 │   ├── type/               # Type definitions (e.g., User)
 │   └── components/         # Shared components (e.g., Navbar)
 │
-├── public/                 # Assets such as images └── styles/                # Styling with Tailwind
+└── public/                 # Assets such as images
 ```

 ---

 ## ✨ Features

-### ✅ User Listing
+### ✅ User Listing & Project Listing

-- User data is fetched from the API and listed when the app loads.
+- User data and project data are fetched from the API and listed when the app loads.

-### ➕ Add User
+### ➕ Add User & Add Project

-- A form modal opens via the "Add User" button to create new users.
+- A form modal opens via the "Add User" or "Add Project" button to create new users or projects.

-### ✏️ Edit User
+### ✏️ Edit User & Edit Project

-- Each user has an "Edit" button to update their information via the same form.
+- Each user and project has an "Edit" button to update their information via the same form.

-### 🗑️ Delete User (Optional)
+### 🗑️ Delete User & Delete Project (Optional)

 - A delete feature can be planned or added if needed.